-In addition to these formal evaluations, trainees are monitored throughout training by their Clinical, Academic, Research and Personal Course Tutors, in order to provide them with qualitative feedback, and opportunities for development of competencies.
+In addition to these formal evaluations, trainees are monitored throughout training by their Course Tutors, in order to provide them with qualitative feedback, and opportunities for development of competencies.
 Trainees are also required to undertake case presentations and a videotaped clinical skills exercise, for which they receive qualitative feedback.

 As a Course Team, we recognise that the course is a demanding one, and aim to provide a supportive climate during training.
 Seeking support is viewed as a professionally responsible course of action.
 A range of structures and procedures have been put in place to provide trainees with adequate support.
-Advice and support is provided to trainees from the Research, Academic and Clinical Tutors, and from their Personal Course Tutors, who meet regularly with trainees to address any concerns.
-In addition, each trainee is allocated a Personal Advisor.
+Advice and support is provided to trainees from the Course Tutors, who meet regularly with trainees to address any concerns.
+In addition, each trainee is allocated a Professional Mentor.
 These are local Clinical Psychologists whose roles are kept separate from any evaluative component, and who may provide support, guidance and advocacy.
 New trainees are also allocated a "buddy" from the year above for peer support.
 Finally, each cohort participates in reflective group work with an independent facilitator, focusing on reflective learning and support.
-Time is provided within the academic timetable for this.
+Participation is compulsory and time is provided within the academic timetable for this.